 Quick Tip Tutorial: Create Peripheral Vision Effect on a 360 Video

-A reminder that the Skybox Plug-ins have been acquired by Adobe and will be integrated inside After Effects and Premier by the end of 2017.
-Those plugins are now available if you’re an Adobe Creative Cloud subscriber.
+**Skybox 360/VR Plug-ins have been acquired by Adobe and will be integrated into After Effects and Premiere by the end of 2017.
+They are available now for free if you’re an Adobe Creative Cloud subscriber.
 Find out more here.

 Quick Tip Tutorial: Peripheral Vision on 360 Video in After Effects

 Charles Yeager is a Filmmaker & Motion Graphics Artist currently residing in Arkansas.
 His projects have been recognized by Canon, Video Copilot, Vimeo, Filmmaker IQ, No Film School, Film Convert, BOOM Library & Filminute.
 See his portfolio at yeagerfilms.com.

 Charles is the author of numerous tutorials on 360/VR video production in After Effects and Premier Pro.
 You can find them in the tutorial section on the Mettle website.

 Mettle Skybox Suite has joined Adobe.

 Mettle Skybox Suite of plugins will be exclusively available as part of your Creative Cloud membership through deep, native integration with Premiere Pro CC and After Effects CC.
 Adobe Creative Cloud will offer an end to end experience for crafting rich and compelling VR/360 experiences.